 Second, the axioms enforce fundamental physical and logical constraints by declaring certain states to be impossible.
 This prevents the LM from conflating distinct fault classes.
 For example, the axiom:

-This rule states that it is necessary that a cooling fault and a klystron fault are not the same event.
+This rule states that a cooling fault and a klystron fault must not be the same event.
 In the context of the Kripke model, this means that for any world $w$ accessible from the current state, the valuation set $V(w)$ cannot simultaneously contain both propositions.
 This provides a logical boundary between different categories of failure.

 Finally, expert rules can drastically improve the efficiency of the diagnostic process by pruning irrelevant hypotheses.
 In a complex system, many faults may be temporally correlated without being causally linked.
 An expert can define axioms to guide the agent away from these known misleading conclusions.
 For instance: